google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 ## System Overview

-The system is designed to help ML practitioners deploy their trained Large Language Models on mobile devices using the TFLite runtime.
+The system is designed to help ML practitioners deploy their trained Large Language Models on mobile devices using the LiteRT runtime.
 It assumes the user already has a trained model they are happy with, and is optimized for mobile inference.

 * Start with a trained PyTorch Large Language Model.
 You can choose any off the shelf model from huggingface.co, kaggle.com, or bring your own PyTorch model.
 * [Re-author](#model-authoring-using-edge-generative-api) the model using the Edge Generative API.
 If our [examples](examples/) already contain it, it can save you time.
 * [Quantize](#quantization) the model using our Quantization APIs.
 This is critical for reducing model size, and achieving reasonable performance.
 * Verify the model implementation, and quality using your model evaluation pipeline, including pre/post-processing steps for the LLM pipeline.
-* [Convert](#convert-pytorch-llm-to-a-tflite-model) the model, and get a TFLite Flatbuffer representing the mobile model.
+* [Convert](#convert-pytorch-llm-to-a-litert-model) the model, and get a LiteRT Flatbuffer representing the mobile model.
 * Choose either approach below to deploy the end to end [LLM Inference Pipeline](#end-to-end-inference-pipeline).

 For a more detailed explanation of how the system works, please refer to the [System Overview](doc/system_overview.md).